 Perhaps folks of yesteryear connected with the individuals posing for these drawings and just couldn't throw them away.
 And there's also the celebrity factor.
 Sometimes people are so enamored by the aura of an individual, they can't just toss away their likeness.

-Many older calendars featured one picture with a pad of month pages to be torn away one by one, whereas modern paper calendars usually have multiple pages with a different picture for each month.
-This transition seemed to begin during the '40s and '50.
+Many older calendars featured one picture with a pad of month pages to be torn out one by one, whereas modern paper calendars usually have multiple pages with a different picture for each month.
+This transition seemed to begin during the '40s and '50s.
 When you do find a pad type calendar, a full pad will be worth more than one with just a few pages left.

 If it hangs around long enough, most any calendar will become collectible regardless of the illustration since some people buy them because of a date association.
 A calendar from a birth year, graduation year or commemorating an anniversary can make an excellent keepsake for young and old alike.
 However, a collector generally won't pay more than $20 to $50 for a generic calendar from the 1960s on back.
 More common examples can easily sell for much less.

 So, what about modern calendars many of us grew up with and those we buy as holiday gifts today?
 Do they hold much value?
 Truthfully, not just yet.